matloff/TidyverseSkeptic/README.md

 the code easier to read.
 To me, that is missing the point; as any instructor of software engineering can tell you, the best way to make code readable is to use REAL English, in good, meaningful code comments.
+(And this is just as important, if not more so, for nonprogrammers.)

 As also mentioned, the Tidyverse can be difficult to debug, and run very slowly on large datasets.